maxschram/webspinr/README.md

 ### Bonus Features (TBD)
 - [ ] Option to create the website a separate heroku app
 - [ ] Option to download the apps html and css and a lite webserver
-- [ ] Adding pictures to created sites
 - [ ] Adding dynamic content to created sites
 - [ ] Adding drag select to remove elements